 Life Expectancy Calculator

-Find out how long you're likely to live - this will affect how much super you'll need.
+How long you're likely to live will affect how much super you'll need.

 Decide when you can retire

-There are a few things you should think about when choosing when to retire.
+There are a few things you should think about when planning your retirement.

 How long your super needs to last

-The access age for super is 60 unless you were born before 1 July 1964, and the Age Pension is available from age 66.5 or 67 (if eligible - see Centrelink).
-But the life expectancy in Australia is 85 years for females and 81 years for males (ABS).
+The access age for super is 60 and the Age Pension is generally available from age 67 (if eligible - see Centrelink).
+But the life expectancy in Australia is 85 years for women and 81 years for men (ABS).
 Try our Life Expectancy Calculator to check what you can expect.

 For a better chance of making your super last, combining our Retirement Income account with our Lifetime Pension can provide an income for life.